Skip to content

 Strengths: Crypto Assets, Payments

-Light-touch regulation is positioning Malta as a location for higher-risk business, in particular payments and crypto assets.
+Light-touch regulation positions Malta as a location for higher-risk business, in particular payments and crypto assets.

 fintech in netherlands map